AnkitaVyas77/AnkitaVyas.github.io/projects.md

 # Projects

 Below are selected projects that show my experience across data engineering, applied ML, automation, and validation at scale.
+Each project includes a short overview plus a mini case study highlighting key decisions and impact.

 ---